Getting started

 |---|---|---|---|

-| Development | You | QR code in the Workspace console | Building and iterating |
+| Development | You | In-workspace simulator, or QR code for Expo Go | Building and iterating |

 | Deploy | Anyone with Expo Go | Public URL with QR code | Prototyping and demos |